Ubiquitous Late Radio Emission from Tidal Disruption Events: Spectral Energy Distribution Modeling and Analysis

 We note an additional factor of 4 and a correction factor of $(\gamma_{a}/\gamma_{m})^{p-1}$ are added to $N_e$ for the non-relativistic regime (Barniol Duran, private communication).
 We determine the ambient density assuming a strong shock and an ideal monoatomic gas as $n_{\rm ext} = N_e/4V$, where the factor of 4 is due to the shock jump conditions and $V$ is the volume of the emitting region as defined above.

 Finally, the synchrotron cooling frequency, $\nu_c$, is given by \citep{Sari1998}:

 where $t_d$ refers to the age of the system, and here $\Gamma\approx 1$.
 The inferred values for $\nu_c$ are listed in Table~\ref{tab:equi}.
 In several cases (e.g., AT2018hco, AT2019ehz) the value of $\nu_c$ is within the frequency range of our data, but we do not observe a cooling break.
 This may be indicative of an incorrect value for $t_d$ in Equation~\ref{eq:cooling} due to a delayed outflow, as we discuss in \S\ref{sec:outflow-date}.
 Another possibility is that the value of $\epsilon_B$ is lower than our fiducial assumption of $0.1$, and hence the outflow may not be in equipartition.
+Although such deviations have been measured in TDEs in the past \citep{Eftekhari2018,Cendes2021b}, given the lack of evidence for such a deviation in our data we choose to conservatively assume no deviation is present.
+We note that our energy values are thus a lower limit and would be higher if a deviation from equipartition is assumed.

-The inferred equipartition values for the 9 new TDEs with SEDs reported in this paper, and for the two TDEs with distinct late-time components (iPTF16fnl, AT2019dsg) are listed in Table~\ref{tab:equi}.
+The inferred equipartition values for the 9 new TDEs with SEDs reported in this paper, and for the TDE with a distinct late-time component (AT2019dsg), and iPTF16fnl, are listed in Table~\ref{tab:equi}.
 Using the inferred values of $R_{\rm eq}$ we calculate the mean expansion velocity at each epoch, $\beta=v/c$, assuming that the outflow was launched at the time of optical discovery.